In Romans 1:26-27, Paul distinguishes ‘unnatural’ from ‘natural’, saying that homosexual acts among both women and men are ‘unnatural’.

 Of what have you to accuse your nature, sir, that it has made you a man?
 Why, were all to be born women, then?
 In that case what would have been the use of your finery?
 For whom would you have made yourself fine, if all were women?
 But the whole affair displeases you.
 Go to work upon the whole, then.
 Remove your manhood itself and make yourself a woman entirely, that we may be no longer deceived, nor you be half man, half woman.
 To whom would you be agreeable, to the women?
 Be agreeable to them as a man.

 This study is offered in response to the notion that Paul does not mean ‘natural’ but ‘normal,’ ‘conventional,’ ‘customary,’ or ‘ordinary’ in Romans 1:26-27—that he is saying that heterosexual persons should not act abnormally and have homosexual sex.
 This neither fits the purpose of Paul’s argument in Romans nor the meaning of ‘natural’.
 The essay has scoured a number of primary texts, and the following conclusions are justified:

 - The Greek notion and word for ‘natural’ are as we use them in English.

 - ‘Natural’ never means ‘customary’ or ‘normal’.
 It has to do with nature and God’s purposes in creation.

-- In 1 Corinthians 11.14, Paul’s comment that short hair on a man is ‘natural’ is not an example of his using the term to mean ‘normal’.
+- 1 Corinthians 11.14, Paul’s comment that short hair on a man is ‘natural,’ is not an example of his using the term to mean ‘normal’.
 He has in view the implication of long hair on a man in his culture: that the person is homosexual or transsexual.
 This, not long hair per se, is what is deemed unnatural.